noahbuscher/react-tsdoc/README.md

 I've seen a lot of codebases that define interfaces at the JSDoc "block" level, instead of "inline" comments above each interface key.
-On a personal stylistic note, I prefer the former, and additionally, as TSDoc does _not_ allow interface definitions at the top-level, I didn't have much of a choice but to write my own parser.
+On a personal stylistic note, I prefer the former, and additionally, as TSDoc does _not_ allow interface definitions at the top-level, I didn't have much of a choice but to write my own tool.

 Basically `@prop Foo - Bar` at the top of a React component would be the same as writing: